There are uncountable benefits to being part of a sober community if you are in substance abuse or addiction recovery.

 One way of doing this is for an individual to live in a sober living facility.
 This creates a built in sober community for a person newly emerging from a substance abuse or addiction treatment program.

 A sober living facility is a residential location where people live for a varying length of time after he or she has successfully completed a substance abuse or addiction treatment program.
-There are specific rules unique to each sober living facility surrounding a resident’s commitments, but every sober living facility maintains that each resident must remain sober.
+There are specific rules unique to each sober living facility surrounding a client’s commitments, but every sober living facility maintains that each client must remain sober.

 Outside of a sober living facility, an individual will create his or her own network creating a personal sober community.